leprojety/symbolon/Session3.md

 ## Summary

 The third session of the Symbolon seminar focuses on **subjectivity**, examining what it means to be a subject or self, particularly in the context of AI and consciousness debates.
-Presenter Hong Kim traces the historical evolution of the concept from Descartes' "I think, therefore I am" through Kant, Fichte, Hegel, and 20th-century phenomenology.
+Presenter Hye Young Kim traces the historical evolution of the concept from Descartes' "I think, therefore I am" through Kant, Fichte, Hegel, and 20th-century phenomenology.
 The discussion explores three interrelated dimensions of subjectivity: the **subject-object relation**, **modes of self-awareness**, and **forms of the subject** (passive, active, and medial passive).
-Kim challenges the traditional Cartesian model of the subject as autonomous, isolated, and transparent to itself, proposing instead a relational, layered, and recursive understanding of selfhood that unfolds through time, language, and relation to others.
+Hye Young Kim challenges the traditional Cartesian model of the subject as autonomous, isolated, and transparent to itself, proposing instead a relational, layered, and recursive understanding of selfhood that unfolds through time, language, and relation to others.
 The seminar concludes by highlighting the contemporary relevance of these philosophical insights, particularly for understanding consciousness in AI and resisting reductive views of human existence.
 A key point emerged about how different languages encode different philosophies of selfhood, suggesting that the Western paradigm of subjectivity is not universal.

 ## Key Concepts Discussed